An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Analysis and Discussion

-\paragraph{Ablation Study.} We investigate the impact of different knowledge in Table~\ref{ablation}, where we remove one knowledge at a time.
-And we conclude that: 1) our fine-grained application of the document-level knowledge has better effect than the ``Coarse'' one (row 1 vs. row 0); 2) once any of the aspect-level subtask knowledge transfer is removed (row 1 vs. rows 2$\sim$4), scores on three subtasks decrease to some extent, and a more evident decline occurs on the ASC subtask (F1-s), which shows that the three aspect-level subtasks are highly semantically correlated and thus can incrementally boost one another; 3) we also observe obvious drops, especially on the ATE and OTE subtasks (F1-a and F1-o) when removing the document-level knowledge from the DDC subtask (row 5), and on the ASC subtask (F1-s) when removing it from the DSC subtask (row 6), which shows that discriminately transferring the document-level knowledge can significantly benefits the corresponding aspect-level tasks (row 1 vs. rows 5$\sim$6), leading to better performances.
+\autoref{ablation} shows the impact of different knowledge, where we remove one knowledge at a time.
+We conclude that: (1) once any of the aspect-level subtask knowledge transfer is removed (rows 0$\sim$2), scores on three benchmark datasets decrease under the both setting (\emph{i.e.}, GloVe and $BERT_{LARGE}$), showing that the three aspect-level subtasks are highly semantically correlated and thus can incrementally boost one another.
+(2) we also observe obvious drops when removing the document-level knowledge, especially when the DSC subtask is removed, suggesting that pertinently transferring the document-level knowledge significantly benefits the corresponding aspect-level tasks (rows 3$\sim$4).